-Chase Ink Business Preferred rewards
+Chase Ink Business Preferred Review: Table of Contents

 Being able to earn bonus reward points for social media and search engine advertising is a game-changer for many small business owners.
-This has given them the ability to scale their business through digital marketing and earn up to 450,000 points per year doing so.
+This has given them the ability to scale their business through digital marketing and earn up to 450,000 points per year in doing so.

 All other purchases made with the card that don’t fall within one of the bonus categories will earn 1 point per $1 spent.